-This activity works best with a class size of 30 or fewer, but could be modified for larger class by having students work in groups.
-For larger classes, the instructor can rotate among the groups during discussion and/or have teaching assistants facilitate discussion in the smaller groups.
+This activity works best with a group size of 30 or fewer, but could be modified for larger group by having participants work in groups.
+For larger groups, the facilitator can rotate among the groups during discussion and/or have assistants facilitate discussion in the smaller groups.

 - Instructions and Discussion Questions

 - Version B

 - Version D

 - Version E